-- 8.12 Any person (natural or juristic) found to be illegally connected or reconnected to municipal services, tampering with meters, the reticulation network or any other supply equipment or committing any unauthorised act associated with the supply of municipal services, as well as theft of and damage to Council property, will be prosecuted and/or is liable for penalties as determined by Council from time to time. - 8.13 Any member of the local community that supply information with regard to any of the illegal actions as set out in (8.12) above, and the information when verified found to be true, will upon authorisation by the Municipal Manager be rewarded as determined by Council from time to time.
-The name of the informant and the information supplied will at all times be kept confidentially so as to protect the informant against any retaliatory action. - 8.14 Council will immediately terminate the supply of services to a customer should such conduct as outlined above, be detected. - 8.15 The total bill owing, including penalties, assessment of unauthorised consumption and discontinuation and administration fees, and increased deposits as determined by Council, if applicable, will be due and payable before any reconnection can be sanctioned.
-The following payment arrangement will only applies to households: - (a) Reconnection of electricity after payment of 50% of the amount due and payable for the unauthorized electricity bill. - (b) The payment arrangement on the balance can only be made for 3 months; if the arrangement is not honored then the electricity will be disconnected. - 8.16 Council will maintain monitoring systems in order to identify customers who are undertaking such illegal actions. - 8.17 Council reserves the right to lay criminal charges and/or to take any other legal action against both vandals and thieves. - 8.18 Any person failing to provide information or providing false information to the municipality may face immediate disconnection and/or legal action.
+- 8.12 Any person (natural or juristic) found to be illegally connected or reconnected to municipal services, tampering with meters, the reticulation network or any other supply equipment or committing any unauthorized act associated with the supply of municipal services, as well as theft of and damage to Council property, will be prosecuted and/or is liable for penalties as determined by Council from time to time. - 8.13 Any member of the local community that supply information with regard to any of the illegal actions as set out in (8.12) above, and the information when verified found to be true, will upon authorization by the Municipal Manager be rewarded as determined by Council from time to time.
+The name of the informant and the information supplied will at all times be kept confidentially so as to protect the informant against any retaliatory action. - 8.14 Council will immediately terminate the supply of services to a customer should such conduct as outlined above, be detected. - 8.15 The total bill owing, including penalties, assessment of unauthorized consumption and discontinuation and administration fees, and increased deposits as determined by Council, if applicable, will be due and payable before any reconnection can be sanctioned.
+The following payment arrangement will only apply to households: - (a) Reconnection of electricity after payment of 50% of the amount due and payable for the unauthorized electricity bill.
+If an Indigent household is at fault, the 50% becomes payable in monthly installments over a maximum period of 4 months. - (b) The payment arrangement on the balance can only be made for 3 months; if the arrangement is not honored then the electricity will be disconnected.
+If an Indigent household is at fault, the balance becomes payable in monthly installments over a maximum period of 8 months. - 8.16 Council will maintain monitoring systems in order to identify customers who are undertaking such illegal actions. - 8.17 Council reserves the right to lay criminal charges and/or to take any other legal action against both vandals and thieves. - 8.18 Any person failing to provide information or providing false information to the municipality may face immediate disconnection and/or legal action.

-Customer Screening and Securities

-- 8.19 All applicants for municipal services will be checked for credit-worthiness including checking information from banks, credit bureaus, other local authorities, trade creditors and employers. - 8.20 Deposits either in cash or any other security acceptable to the municipality will be required, and may vary according to the risk as determined by the Municipality.
-A minimum deposit of the equivalent of two months average consumption will be required.

-- 8.21 Deposits can be increased by the municipality at any time and at the sole discretion of the municipality to a maximum of three months average consumption. - 8.22 Deposits can vary according to the credit-worthiness or legal category of the applicant. - 8.23 The municipality will not pay any interest on deposits. - 8.24 On the termination of the agreement the amount of the deposit, less any outstanding amount due to the municipality, will be refunded to the consumer.
+- Customer Screening and Securities - 8.19 All applicants for municipal services will be checked for credit-worthiness including checking information from banks, credit bureaus, other local authorities, trade creditors and employers. - 8.20 Deposits either in cash or any other security acceptable to the municipality will be required, and may vary according to the risk as determined by the Municipality.
+A minimum deposit of the equivalent of two months' average consumption will be required. - 8.21 Deposits can be increased by the municipality at any time and at the sole discretion of the municipality to a maximum of three months' average consumption. - 8.22 Deposits can vary according to the credit-worthiness or legal category of the applicant. - 8.23 The municipality will not pay any interest on deposits. - 8.24 On the termination of the agreement the amount of the deposit, less any outstanding amount due to the municipality, will be refunded to the consumer.